hyrmn/jerk/README.md

 This will, again, be placed within each test project's `TestOutput` directory.
 But, this time the file will be overwritten each run.

+## Using

-Once you've done that, you can actually run jerk to transform the output.
+Once you have some test runner xml output to process, you can actually run jerk to transform the output.

 It's not a dotnet tool yet so you're on your own to build it.
 Clone this repository and run the following locally at the root: